 - 1. Please briefly explain why you selected this rating.
-Mendocino College regular measures and sets Student Achievement Standards which are reviewed annually at a Planning and Budgeting Committee (PBC) meeting, shared with the Board of Trustees and shared at convocation for all faculty and staff.
+Mendocino College regularly measures and sets Student Achievement Standards which are reviewed annually at a Planning and Budgeting Committee (PBC) meeting, shared with the Board of Trustees and shared at convocation for all faculty and staff.
 There is disaggregated student achievement data provided to departments and available on the Institutional Research site; however, more can be done to incorporate this information into all levels of planning at the college.
 The data is made available for departments to refer to in program review.
 This does become part of the analysis departments incorporate into their planning requests and becomes a part of the decision-making occurring in committees which influence the allocation of resources.
 Additionally, the CTE departments and our AEBG Consortium is beginning to collaborate with state and regional organizations to better track employment data. - 2.
 Describe one or two accomplishments the college has achieved to date on this key element.
-A regular review and re-setting of Student Achievement Standards has been institutionalize over the past three years so that the process and the benchmarks are familiar data points for the college community.
-Data around achievement gaps have become more widely recognized and are a more regular part of the conversations across campus as a result of Student Equity work and the work of the English and Math departments around acceleration. - 3.
+A regular review and re-setting of Student Achievement Standards has been institutionalized over the past three years so that the process and the benchmarks are familiar data points for the college community.
+Data around achievement gaps have become more widely recognized and are a more regular part of the conversations across campus as a result of Student Equity, SLO work, and the work of the English and Math departments around acceleration. - 3.
 Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
-Mendocino College has work to do to create a culture of inquiry which occurs at all levels of decision-making. - 4.
+Mendocino College has work to do to create a culture of inquiry which occurs at all levels of decision-making.
+We need to link student service activities to data related to academic progress in order to evaluate effectiveness of those activities.
+Our current information systems do not easily allow for tracking the changing goals of our students, so that a student might indicate a major goals at the time of the application and continue to be monitored in terms of that goal, even if it has changed. - 4.
 Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?

-INQUIRY (1-3)

-Engage campus stakeholders in actionable research and with local data; create consensus about core issues and broad solutions.
+INQUIRY (1-3) Engage campus stakeholders in actionable research and with local data; create consensus about core issues and broad solutions.